Uzezi93/Genetic-Basis-of-Seed-Trait-Variation-Rice/README.md

 <p><h4>Question 2: Which genomic regions are associated with these seed traits?</h4></p>

 <p>Our GWAS analysis revealed significant SNPs on chromosomes 3, 7, 8, and 9.
 For downstream gene candidate identification, we focused on the LD regions on chromosomes 3 and 7.
 Chromosome 3 exhibited the most significant association (p-value = 7 × 10⁻⁷), while the association on chromosome 7 was identified by multiple GWAS methods.
 We identified 457 genes within the 1MB LD region on chromosomes 3 and 7, specifically for the Solidity seed trait (Fig. 4).
-From this set, we selected 100 genes within the LD of significant SNPs on these chromosomes and computed knetscores using [knetminer](https://knetminer.com/) (Fig. 5).
+From this set, we selected 100 genes within the LD of significant SNPs on these chromosomes and computed knetscores using <a href="https://knetminer.com/" target="_blank">knetminer</a> (Fig. 5).
 Knetscores rank nodes in a biological network based on their relevance to a specific context.</p>

 <div style="display: flex; align-items: center; justify-content: space-between; gap: 20px;">
   <img src="USDA_minicore/GWAS/Results/Soilidity_GWAS_Plot_Single.png" alt="Fig 4.
 GWAS Solidity" width="500" height="300" />